Muzahim al-Pachachi: Biography

-The Pachachi government also cut off the oil pipeline from northern Iraq to Haifa in protest against the Israeli declaration of independence, despite pressure from Britain, France and the United States.
+The al-Pachachi government also cut off the oil pipeline from northern Iraq to Haifa in protest against the Israeli declaration of independence, despite pressure from Britain, France and the United States.
 Stopping the oil pipeline cost Iraq £1,000,000 a year in lost revenue.
-Henry Mack, the British ambassador to Iraq was troubled by this, stating that the Pachachi cabinet had an "intransigent attitude on Palestine."
+Henry Mack, the British ambassador to Iraq was troubled by this, stating that the al-Pachachi's cabinet had an "intransigent attitude on Palestine."
 The eventual Iraqi defeats in Palestine brought down al-Pachachi’s government and his cabinet fell in January 1949.
 The new Prime Minister Nuri as-Said chose to withdraw the Iraqi troops from Palestine in March 1949.
-Pachachi was later appointed deputy Prime Minister (1949–50) and Minister of Foreign Affairs (1949-50), he strongly opposed the 1949 Armistice Agreements signed by Jordan, Lebanon, Egypt and Syria with Israel.
+Al-Pachachi was later appointed deputy Prime Minister (1949–50) and Minister of Foreign Affairs (1949-50), he strongly opposed the 1949 Armistice Agreements signed by Jordan, Lebanon, Egypt and Syria with Israel.

 Declassified documents from the period reveal Al-Pachachi was being very closely monitored by the CIA.
 The documents also reveal the extent of his opposition to Hashemite policies, his close relationship with the controversial Haj Amin al-Husseini, his absolute opposition to a ceasefire with Israel and his deep inner turmoil over Palestine.
 The documents describe him coming to blows with the Jordanian Prime Minister Tawfik Abu Al-Huda over Hashemite policy towards Palestine.

-The Nakba was known to have effected Al-Pachachi to such a large extent that the Iraqi poet Muhammad Mahdi Al-Jawahiri dedicated a poem to him entitled 'To Al-Pachachi in his Nakba'.
+The Nakba was known to have effected al-Pachachi to such a large extent that the Iraqi poet Muhammad Mahdi Al-Jawahiri dedicated a poem to him entitled 'To al-Pachachi in his Nakba'.
 He also opposed the 1951 law that allowed Iraqi Jews to leave the country, although he himself left Iraq that year, returning after the 14 July Revolution in 1958.
-Although Al-Pachachi was no longer active in Iraqi politics at the time, he was a close supporter of Gamal Abd al-Nasser and was present alongside him and Shukri al-Quwatli in Cairo at the signing of the unity pact between Syria and Egypt thus forming the United Arab Republic in February 1958.
+Although al-Pachachi was no longer active in Iraqi politics at the time, he was a close supporter of Gamal Abd al-Nasser and was present alongside him and Shukri al-Quwatli in Cairo at the signing of the unity pact between Syria and Egypt thus forming the United Arab Republic in February 1958.
+Al-Pachachi died in 1982 in Geneva.

 His son Adnan later served as a cabinet minister and diplomat.